Remember Dolly the sheep?

 But a funny thing happened: as the year went on, the number of cloned children never increased.
 It didn’t increase in 2004 either.
 It stayed fixed at thirteen children.
-When asked about this Boisselier would just assert that the children exist, and change the topic of conversation to her new project, an artificial womb called the “Babytron.”
-Which sounds like a horrible robot that I’m sure Bethesda is putting in Fallout 5 right now.
+When asked about this Boisselier would just assert that the children existed, and change the topic of conversation to her new project, an artificial womb called the “Babytron.”
+(Which sounds like a horrible robot that I’m sure Bethesda is putting in Fallout 5 right now.)

 And that’s it.
 Clonaid just kind of petered out, or went underground.
 Their website is still up but stopped being updated in 2009, and is mostly just an ad to convince you to download Raëlian literature.
 They never provided any proof that they had cloned a single baby, and they never will.